ronaldkwan93/RonaldKwan_T1A3/README.md

 1. Create variable that collects current time and date, using import Datetime
 2. Create a line count variable
 3. Create a count line function using a For loop to look at the cvs file
-4. Create exceptions when file doesn't exists
+4. Error handling created with Try & Except functions to know when a file does not exist
 5. Test user input and expected output with function